Short History Of...

 59m

-Remembered in popular culture as the ultimate type of assassin, the Ninja were ancient masters of secrecy, operating for just 200 years in central Japan.
-Legends tell of them walking on water, controlling the weather, and even turning invisible.
-But what is the true story of the Ninja?
-How did this form of espionage originate?
-And how did Ninjas move from the shadows of folklore to the spotlight of modern culture?
-This is a Short History Of The Ninja.
-Written by Jo Furniss.
-With thanks to John Man, historian and author of the book ‘Ninja: 1,000 Years of the Shadow Warrior’.
+Take a trip back in time to Ancient Rome, to discover the bizarre and barbaric world of the gladiators.
+But who were these mysterious warriors?
+And how much truth lies behind the legends?
+Take your seat in the Roman Colosseum, the games are about to begin.
+This is a Short History Of the Gladiators.
+A Noiser production, written by Addison Nugent.
+With thanks to Dr. Neville Morley, historian and author of The Roman Empire: Roots of Imperialism.
 Get every episode of Short History Of a week early with Noiser+.
 You’ll also get ad-free listening, bonus material, and early access to shows across the Noiser network.
 Click the Noiser+ banner to get started.
 Or, if you’re on Spotify or Android, go to noiser.com/subscriptions.
 Learn more about your ad choices.
 Visit podcastchoices.com/adchoices

 57m